Skip to content

 Terminal window

-This will create (but not yet sign) two Bitcoin transactions:
+This will create (but not yet sign) a Bitcoin transaction containing the spell and its proof in an OP_RETURN output.

-charms spell prove prints the 2 hex-encoded signed transactions at the end of its output, which looks like a JSON array (because it is a JSON array):
+charms spell prove prints the hex-encoded transaction at the end of its output, which looks like a JSON array (because it is a JSON array):

 Terminal window